 - Swallowed Whole: Väinämöinen gets swallowed by giant Antero Vipunen.
 It doesn't last long as Väinämöinen causes such a riot in Vipunen's stomach he barfs him up.

 - Talking Weapon: Kullervo's black sword, which indicates it is perfectly willing to kill him.
-This is possibly the Ur Example of this trope.
+This is possibly the Ur-Example of this trope.

-- To Hell and Back: Väinamöinen travels to Tuonela, the realm of the dead, and escapes even though they try to keep him.
+- To Hell and Back: Väinämöinen travels to Tuonela, the realm of the dead, and escapes even though they try to keep him.
 Almost true for Lemminkäinen, too, when he hunts for the Swan of Tuonela, but Lemminkäinen does not enter Tuonela proper.

 - Wicked Witch: Louhi, Mistress of Pohjola, also known as Hag of the Northland.

-- Wizard Beard: Väinämöinen is an archetype.
+- Wizard Beard: Väinämöinen has a long white beard.